Are you looking for the best places to spend Christmas in the USA? Look no further!

 Christmas is a magical time of year for everyone.
 Whether staying at home with the family or choosing to travel, you can do many different things for this celebration.

 Let's take a look at some of the best places to spend Christmas in the USA to make your holiday season more merrier than ever!

 Since the movie "Home Alone" at the latest, New York City has become the perfect dream holiday destination for many at Christmas time.
-Anyone who strolls through the festively lit streets of the Big Apple and sees the toys and Christmas decorations in the shop windows will certainly quickly understand why New York is such a popular destination during the Christmas season.
+Anyone who strolls through the festively lit streets of the Big Apple and sees the toys and Christmas decorations in the shop windows will certainly quickly understand why New York is one of the best places to visit during Christmas in the USA.

 One place that should be part of any New York itinerary during winter is the ice rink in front of Rockefeller Center.
 For years, this place has been one of the city's most popular winter activities.
 Even if you don't want to go ice skating yourself, this is a great place to watch the skaters with a warm drink in hand.
 For many, however, the real highlight at Rockefeller Center is not the ice rink, but the vast Christmas tree that is located here every year.